Crisis Care Mobile Units Program Grant

 News About CCMU

-The California Department of Health Care Services (DHCS) is pleased to announce the recipients of awards under the Round 1B Crisis Care Mobile Units (CCMU) Request for Application (RFA) funding opportunity.
-This DHCS initiative is a vital step in improving...
+The California Department of Health Care Services (DHCS) is pleased to announce the recipients of the Round 1A Crisis Care Mobile Units (CCMU) Request for Application (RFA) funding opportunity.
+Visit the award announcement page to learn more about how these...